Club: Feyenoord Rotterdam | Opening: 1937 | Capacity: 51,177 seats

 De Kuip is located on the south bank of the river Meuse, just a few hundred metres away from the river, but about 4.5 kilometres from Rotterdam’s city centre and more than 5.5 kilometres from the central rail station.

-The stadium can be best reached by car from the A16 motorway.
+If coming by car, the stadium is best reached from the A16 motorway.
 Take exit 24 Feijenoord (if coming from the north the first after the Van Brienenoord bridge).
 Follow the Stadionweg west until reaching the stadium.

-If arriving by public transport, take tram 23 from Rotterdam’s central rail station.
+If using public transport, take tram 23 from Rotterdam’s central rail station.
 After a 20-minute journey get off at stop Stadion Feijenoord.
 On matchdays one can also take tram 29.

-From rail station Lombardijen, also on the south bank, take tram 2 in the direction of Charlois.
+An alternative is taking a train to rail station Lombardijen, also on the south bank, and continue with tram 2 in the direction of Charlois.
 After a 6-minute journey get off at either station Beukendaal or Breeplein.
 The stadium is a further 10-minute walk away.
 Both trams run at least once every 10 minutes.